spatialos/platform-sdk-csharp/README.md

 ## Contributing

 We are currently not accepting external contributions.
-If you have any suggestions for improvements, please raise a GitHub issue and we will respond to it.
+However, we're keen to hear what you think, so if you have any suggestions for improvements, please raise a GitHub issue and we will respond to it.

 ## Licensing